-Agencies will continue to offer trauma-informed trainings in accordance with Article 101, Section 9.

-- Agencies that do not currently have trauma-informed trainings available to all staff will develop and offer at least one (1) training during the term of this Agreement. - 3.
+- 1. Agencies will continue to offer trauma-informed trainings in accordance with Article 101, Section 9. - 2.
+Agencies that do not currently have trauma-informed trainings available to all staff will develop and offer at least one (1) training during the term of this Agreement. - 3.
 Information on available trauma-informed trainings will be shared at local Labor Management Committees. - 4.
+All employees will be notified about trauma-informed trainings.
 Training will be offered on an on-going basis and will be made available to all employees. - 5.
 Employees who attend this training will be in regular paid status.

-This Letter of Agreement will go into effect upon date of final signature and is effective through June 30, 2023.
+This Letter of Agreement will go into effect upon date of final signature and is effective through June 30, 20232025.